Where Can I Find Free Online Horticulture Courses?

 Weed Control is a Utah State University OpenCourseWare (OCW) course that the school's Department of Horticulture originally offered to students on campus.
 This is a non-credit course that consists of videos and audio that you can access for free at your convenience.

 How Is the Course Structured?

-This course consists of 13 videos categorized under three topics - weed control overview, mechanical weed control and chemical weed control.
+This course consists of 27 short videos categorized under three topics - weed control overview, mechanical weed control and chemical weed control.
 Each topic includes several sub-topics, such as types of weeds, weed prevention and the impact of weed control applications on plants.
 There are also resources to help you identify weeds.

 What Will I Learn?

 You will learn to eradicate and control the growth of weeds in landscapes and gardens.
 This course covers the impact of weeds on trees and plants, methods for preventing weed growth and the effect on plants of applying weed-killing chemicals incorrectly.